halt-dos/hd-wiki-public/docs/enterprise/gslb/listener/geo_filtering.md

 #### BlackListed Countries

-Specify the list of countries that will be permanently disallowed from accessing the website
+Specify the list of countries that will be permanently disallowed from accessing the website.

 ```
     Accepted values: list of country as per ISO 3166-1 alpha-2 standard 2 letter country-code.